tapjs/tapjs/src/docs/_includes/why-tap.md

 writing tests to verify what you did, writing the tests should feel empowering and straightforward, _reducing_ cognitive load rather than increasing it.

+Software tests should be a security blanket and a quality ratchet, giving you the support to undertake massive refactoring and fix bugs without worrying.
+It shouldn't be a purification rite or a hazing ritual.
+It should be fun, because making stuff is fun, and it helps you make better stuff.

 ### Type information must be accurate and complete